eltillo104/dog-project-master/Deep Reinforcement Learning/readme.md

 ### Quadcopter Project

-In this project, I built a Deep Reinforcement Learning program that teaches a Quadcopter how to fly, hover, and land using the Actor-Critic Method.
+In this project, I built a Deep Reinforcement Learning program that teaches a Quadcopter how to fly, hover, and land using the Actor-Critic Method known as DDPG (Deep Deterministic Policy Gradients).

 I created a Deep Reinforcement Learning Agent that takes off, stays at a certain height, and lands to the ground after.
-This is the most complex project to understand from this repository.
 Please feel free to ask me how I can help you understand this program.
 I also welcome you to give me some advice to improve this agent's learning.

 ### Navigation Project